corda/node-explorer/README.md

 If you're looking to download the node explorer and get started using it; download the latest packaged release on this repo's [releases](https://github.com/corda/node-explorer/releases) page.

 There are install packages for Linux, OSX and Windows.

+To login to your Corda node, you will need to provide the:

+- Hostname (domain, IP, or localhost)
+- Rpc Port
+- Username
+- Password

+Notes: You can find the Rpc port in your node config under `rpcSettings->address` or as displayed in a `CraSH shell` instance.
+If you have not explicitly set a username/password project defaults are `user1` and `test`.

-You can find instructions on using the Node-Explorer application at the [documentation](https://docs.corda.net/docs/corda-os/4.5/node-explorer.html)
+Full instructions for using the Node-Explorer application at the [documentation](https://docs.corda.net/docs/corda-os/4.5/node-explorer.html)

 ---